MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-create-user-directory-vars.md

 description: "Learn how to create Microsoft Edge user data directory variables"
 ---

-# How to configure Microsoft Edge data directory variables
+# Create Microsoft Edge user data directory variables

 This article explains how you can use data directory variables instead of using hard-coded paths when modifying Microsoft Edge.